Mehdirben/notty/REPORT.md

 - **Organization**: Customizable notebook system with icons and colors
 - **Security**: JWT authentication with secure session management
 - **Flexible deployment**: Docker and Coolify support for easy deployment
-- **Data Portability**: XML export/import for interoperability with other systems

 ### Target Audience